 Closer Look

-Before tearing down your Quick Start deployment, there are two additional steps you can take to watch Aether in action.
-The first is to bring up the Aether Management Plane (AMP), which includes Dashboards showing different aspects of Aether’s runtime behavior.
-The second is to enable packet capture, and then run an analysis tool to trace the flow of packets into and out of SD-Core.
+Before tearing down your Quick Start deployment, there are three additional steps you can take to watch Aether in action.
+The first is to bring up the Aether Management Plane (AMP), which includes Dashboards showing different aspects of Aether's runtime behavior.
+The second is to inspect the logs written by the various microservices.
+The third is to enable packet capture, and then run an analysis tool to trace the flow of packets into and out of SD-Core.

 Install AMP